-Tesla CEO Elon Musk Won’t Join Twitter’s Board After All - NewsBreak
+Tesla CEO Elon Musk won’t join Twitter’s board after all - NewsBreak

 He’s also been locked in a long-running dispute with the U.S. Securities and Exchange Commission over his Twitter activity.
 Musk and Tesla in 2018 agreed to pay $40 million in civil fines and for Musk to have his tweets approved by a corporate lawyer after he tweeted about having the money to take Tesla private at $420 per share.
 That didn’t happen but the tweet caused Tesla’s stock price to jump.
 His lawyer has contended that the SEC is infringing on Musk’s free speech rights.

-Musk has described himself as a “free speech absolutist” and has said he doesn’t think Twitter is living up to free speech principles — an opinion shared by followers of Donald Trump and several right-wing political figures who’ve had their accounts suspended for violating Twitter content rules.
+Many of them -- such as his proposal for an ad-free Twitter or turning the social media company’s San Francisco headquarters into a homeless shelter -- have since been deleted.

-But what’s really has been driving Musk’s Twitter involvement isn’t clear.
-Other preoccupations with the service include arguing to make Twitter’s algorithm viewable by the public, widening the availability of “verified” Twitter accounts, and blasting a profile photo initiative involving non-fungible tokens, or NFTs.
+Musk then posted a few cryptic tweets late Sunday, including one showing a meme saying, “In all fairness, your honor, my client was in goblin mode,” followed by one saying “Explains everything.”
+Another, later tweet was of an emoji with a hand over its mouth.

-Musk has also called “crypto spam bots,” which search tweets for cryptocurrency related keywords then pose as customer support to empty user crypto wallets, the “most annoying problem on Twitter.”
+Musk has described himself as a “free speech absolutist” and has said he doesn’t think Twitter is living up to free speech principles — an opinion shared by followers of Donald Trump and a number of other right-wing political figures who’ve had their accounts suspended for violating Twitter content rules.

-Twitter’s CEO and other board members have praised Musk, suggesting they might take his ideas seriously.
+Twitter’s CEO and and many of its board members had publicly praised Musk last week, suggesting they might take his ideas seriously.
+But the company had made clear that as a board member he could not make day-to-day decisions or change policies, such as overturning the Trump ban.

 Agrawal’s initial actions since taking over from co-founder Jack Dorsey in November have involved reorganizing divisions without making major changes.
 The company has long lagged behind its social media rivals and boasts far fewer users.